aflin/rampart_docs/source/rampart-html.rst

 Each *html object* created from any other *html object* will refer to elements in the same document.
-These elements represent the actual content in the html document, and if manipulated, will change the contents returned from `prettyPrint`_\ .
+These elements represent the actual content in the HTML document, and if manipulated, will change the contents returned from `prettyPrint`_\ .

 Additionally, the *html object* includes the ``length`` property (number of elements in